panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

   // When fetch succeeds
   movies;
 }).catch(error => {
-  // When fetch ends with a bad http status error.message;
+  // When fetch ends with a bad HTTP status, e.g. 404 error.message;
 });
 ```